gabemansur/vuca-nators/README.md

   <ul>
   <li>
-    Raul: (From Meeting) I want us to continue working together more, we are the VUCA-Nators!!
+    Raul: I want us to continue working together more, we are the VUCA-Nators!!
   </li>
   <li>
     Rachel: More mob programming or communication on code as its being built that way the whole team is aware of all the moving parts.